EfthymiaKakoulidou/project-management-tool/README.md

 ### Typography

-- [Poppins](https://fonts.google.com/specimen/Poppins) was used for all text in various font-sizes and weights based to emphasize when needed.
+- [Poppins](https://fonts.google.com/specimen/Poppins) was used for all text in various font-sizes and weights to emphasize when needed.

 ## User Stories